VadimCat/TextRoom/README.md

 ## Environment Requirements
 - **Unity**: editor version 6000.0.57f1 (see `ProjectSettings/ProjectVersion.txt`).
-- **Platforms**: designed to run in the editor or as a build for standard desktop targets.
+- **Platforms**: designed to run in the editor or any vertical 9:16 resolution.

 ## Quick Start
 1. Open the project in the required Unity version.